Interest forms accepted with a priority deadline of September 10, 2018 and then on a rolling basis.

-STEM Afterschool is a project-based science enrichment program for 2nd grade students at Nalle and Plummer Elementary Schools in DC’s Ward 7.
-The program began in January 2015 with approximately 20 Nalle students and 10 Georgetown tutors.
-It aims to increase students’ interest in and engagement with stem topics, expand students’ awareness of stem careers, and improve students’ academic performance in science and math coursework.
-The program provides stem tutoring, project-based engagement, field trips, college and career programming, and connections with GU STEM faculty and programs to address the needs of these underserved students.
+STEM Afterschool is a project-based science enrichment program for 3rd grade students at Nalle and Plummer Elementary Schools in DC’s Ward 7.
+The program began in January 2015 and aims to increase students’ interest in and engagement with STEM topics, expand students’ awareness of STEM careers, and improve students’ academic performance in science and math coursework.
+The program provides STEM tutoring, project-based engagement, field trips, college and career programming, and connections with GU STEM faculty and programs.

 GU Tutors with the STEM Afterschool program are responsible for leading science, mathematics, engineering and technology explorations for up to four elementary school children in collaboration with a fellow Georgetown University student tutor.
 The curriculum is based off the Next Generation Science Standards (NGSS).
 This platform focuses on encouraging students to ask questions, plan investigations, analyze, model building, mathematical and computational thinking, and effectively communicate information/results.